-Spectrum Intake Service accepts referrals for Spectrum assessment and treatment, Primary Care assessments (Medicare), and second opinions.
-The Spectrum Intake Service also manages requests for training, which are delivered as either scheduled Workforce Development Unit Workshops, or Fee for Service training.
+Spectrum Intake Service accepts referrals for Spectrum assessment and treatment.
 Our clinicians respond to all calls in a respectful and professional manner, listen to the referrer’s situation, and discuss whether referral is appropriate at that time.

 Before making a referral

 Factors that need to be in considered prior to referring a patient to Spectrum for treatment include:

 - The client has already been consulted regarding what Spectrum treatment means for them, both emotionally (i.e. working through painful and difficult issues in order to learn alternative coping strategies), psychologically (to understand him or herself and others), and practically (to reliably attend therapy on a weekly basis and travel distances for appointments).